Vašulka Kitchen Brno

-Vašulka Kitchen Brno (VKB) is a new established place for research, artistic experiment and informal education in the field of new media art.
+Vašulka Kitchen Brno (VKB) is a place for research, artistic experiment and informal education in the field of new media art.
 It consists of the archive of Woody and Steina Vašulkas’ work and a permanent exhibition of their selected works.
-We organize events aimed at commemorating and developing the artistic and philosophical legacy of Vašulkas‘, the pioneers of the of new media art with personal ties to Brno, and we support new media art production.
+We organize events aimed at commemorating and developing the artistic and philosophical legacy of the Vašulkas, pioneers in new media art with personal ties to Brno, and we support new media art production.

 Founding of The Centre for the New Media art, dedicated to the legacy of Woody and Steina Vašulka‘s was initiated by the association the Centre for New Media Art - Vašulka Kitchen Brno, founded in 2016 by Tomáš Ruller, Jennifer Helia DeFelice and Viktor Pantůček.

 She was born in New York, where she graduated in arts at SUNY Empire State College.
 In 1993, she moved do Brno, where she absolved the Department of Photo-Perfomance at FaVU VUT in the studio of Tomáš Ruller.
 She works as a lecturer there.
 She is active as a performer, new media artists, curator, and a musician.
 She used to play in the band "Sledě, živé sledě", she participated in the project of Cafe9.org.
 She performed in France, Germany, Austria, Italy, USA.
 She used to work in the media-archive at FaVU and co-ordinated the exhibition Hi-tech Art in Brno.

 She is a curator based in Brno Art House and Vasulka Kitchen, in which is also a coordinator.
 She used to be a lecturer at the Seminar of the history of art at Masaryk University, Brno.